ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 If any step yields an invalid report share, the leader removes the report share from the set of candidate reports.
 Once the leader has initialized this state for all valid candidate report shares, it then creates an AggregateInitReq message for each helper to initialize the preparation of this candidate set.
-This message is structured as follows:
+The AggregateInitReq message is structured as follows:

 ~~~
 struct {